CarelessSquirrel/42Next/getnextline/readme.md

 For this project i used the information by LAnnur-s from the website Medium.
 `https://medium.com/@lannur-s/gnl-c3cff1ee552b`
 I also used valgrind and francinette for testing purposes, and to look for any memory leaks.
+Furthermore, i used AI to write the flow of my GNL down below, and i must admit, it did a pretty good job of explaining the flow of my GNL.